Shedrack-Sunday/Conference-Page-Design/README.md

 To get a local copy up and running, follow these steps.

 ### Prerequisites
 In order to run this project you need:

 > - Git
 > - IDE(e.g.: VsCode, Sublime,...)
-> Proficiency in the use of CSS(Flexbox)
-> Advance HTML
-> DOM proficiency with Javascript

 ### Setup